mdolab/CMPLXFOIL/doc/citation.rst

 Citation
 ========
-If you use pyXLIGHT, please cite the following paper for XFOIL:
+If you use CMPLXFOIL, please cite the following paper for XFOIL:

 * Drela M. (1989) XFOIL: An Analysis and Design System for Low Reynolds Number Airfoils.
 In: Mueller T.J. (eds) Low Reynolds Number Aerodynamics.
 Lecture Notes in Engineering, vol 54.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/978-3-642-84010-4_1